cncf/tag-security/assessments/projects/custodian/joint-review.md

   but could be abused to increase noise-to-signal and lull DevSecOps into ignoring "false alarms" or induce alert fatigue.
-There should be a thoughtful balance of actively monitoring c7n alerts to ensure proper controls and operation, but not so much that subtle anomoalies are missed.
+There should be a thoughtful balance of actively monitoring c7n alerts to ensure proper controls and operation, but not so much that subtle anomalies are missed.
 * [Modify Cloud Compute Infrastructure](https://attack.mitre.org/techniques/T1578/), [Data
   Staging](https://attack.mitre.org/techniques/T1074/), [Data